Understanding Single Tooth Bridges

 A single tooth bridge may be ideal if you want a more conservative and affordable treatment or if you only have one healthy tooth to act as an abutment.
 Ultimately, it depends on your dentist to create the best treatment plan for you.
+At Sierra Dental, our in-house prosthodontist, can help you understand if this option is right for you.

 Read below to learn more about single tooth bridges and if this is an ideal alternative to renew your smile.